 Click the 'Play' button to read out loud this webpage content

 Ganapati or Ganesha is the son of Lord Shiva and Goddess Parvati.
-He is hailed as a remover of obstacles and a harbinger of success, and is both loved and venerated.
+He is hailed as a remover of obstacles and a harbinger of success and is both loved and venerated.
 He has an elephant face, but also has a primordial form with a human head.
 He is celebrated as a hero of strength, as a happy dancer, as a sweet child and many more.
 It is considered a good custom to seek his blessings while starting any endeavor or undertaking any venture.
 Ganapati veneration is done from very ancient times, and Ganapatyam, the Ganapati worship, has been established by Saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.

-Apart from removing their obstacles and solving the problems they are facing.
 This form of Ganesha can be seen as a painting in the Pazhavangadi Ganapati Temple in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapati forms are on display.
 Taruna Ganapati can also be worshipped in an idol form in the famous Mahakaleshwar temple at Ujjain, in Madhya Pradesh.

-The mantra, which reads as under in Sanskrit, describes the appearance of this young Ganapati, who ‘shines vividly with his brilliant youthfulness’, and prays for his blessings and grace.
+The mantra, which reads as under in Sanskrit, describes the appearance of this young Ganapati, who ‘shines vividly with his brilliant youthfulness,’ and prays for his blessings and grace.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.